stathissideris/www.clojurestacks.com/_posts/2018-05-05-a-call-for-clojure-stacks.md

 like!" or "it's
 [decomplected](https://www.infoq.com/presentations/Simple-Made-Easy),
 it all plays well together, just pick something!".
-But there is no denying that the amount of choice is daunting to newcomers, and sometimes to the point of being completely off-putting.
+But there is no denying that the amount of choice is daunting to newcomers -- sometimes to the point of being completely off-putting.
 I still believe the fact that no "official" Clojure web framework has emerged is a good thing, but there is no denying that we could do more as a community to lower the barrier of entry.

 So, this is a call for Clojure stacks.
-I'm looking for teams who have built web apps, frontend apps, mobile apps or anything else, and who are willing to take a look at their `project.clj`s and explain the reasoning of the choices reflected there, along with the rest of the system (the non-Clojure parts), and also the pros and cons of that particular combination of choices.
+I'm looking for teams who have built web apps, frontend apps, mobile apps or anything else, and who are willing to take a look at their `project.clj` files, their `boot.build`s or `deps.edn`s and explain the reasoning of the choices reflected there, along with the rest of the system (the non-Clojure parts), and also the pros and cons of that particular combination of choices.
 Some bricks fit together better that others, and sharing this knowledge can only help Clojure grow.

-Here are some questions that you could use either as a template for your post, or feel free to send a more free form explanation:
+Here are some questions that you could use as a template for your post, or feel free to send a more free form explanation:

 - What is your app?